Invisible E-commerce Profit Killers & How to Fix Them

 SEO tools:

-don’t apply filters
+Don’t apply filters

-don’t click variant selectors
+Don’t click variant selectors

-don’t scroll dynamic carousels
+Don’t scroll dynamic carousels

-rely too heavily on sitemaps
+Rely too heavily on sitemaps

-don’t run hourly checks
+Don’t run hourly checks

-don’t understand your business logic
+Don’t understand our business logic

-Even Google’s own ecommerce search best practices emphasize clean linking structures most stores fail to maintain.
+They aren’t wrong; they’re just not built for e-commerce.
+Even Google’s own e-commerce search best practices emphasize clean linking structures most stores fail to maintain.

-Because your store is built your way.
+Because our store is built our way.

 Generic tools can’t understand:

-your catalog structure
+Our catalog structure

-your product relationships
+Our product relationships

-your variant logic
+Our variant logic

-your dynamic UI elements
+Our dynamic UI elements

-your staging environments
+Our staging environments

-your frequency of change
+Our frequency of change

 How Datahut Helps